Application Instructions and Requirements for Admission

 - Medical College Admission Test (MCAT) and Other Tests

-The MCAT is not required prior to admissions decisions.
-Accepted students who are planning to enroll will sit for the MCAT.
+International applicants are expected to take the MCAT and submit their scores with their applications.
+The MCAT is not required prior to admissions decisions for Malaysian applicants.
+Accepted Malaysian students who are planning to enroll will sit for the MCAT.
 If the MCAT is already completed, please submit results with the application.

 The “Personal Statement” enables the Admissions Committee to become better acquainted with the applicant.
 The personal statement provides the Admissions Committee with information about the applicant’s interests and experiences that may not be known from reading other parts of the application, and a forum for the applicant to discuss why he / she is motivated to pursue a career in medicine, etc. However, the nature of the content is entirely left to the applicant’s judgment, and the space is limited to 5,000 words.
 There are two smaller Theme Essays that ask the applicant to answer specific questions.
 These essays are each limited to 500 words.
 All essays have to be original.
 The University views plagarism as a serious offence.